RWE seals sale of DEA to investors led by Russia's Fridman

-FRANKFURT German utility RWE (RWEG.DE) said it signed a contract to sell oil and gas production arm DEA to a group of investors led by Russian tycoon Mikhail Fridman, sealing a deal that has been criticized by senior German politicians amid the Crimea crisis.
+FRANKFURT, March 28 German utility RWE said it signed a contract to sell oil and gas production arm DEA to a group of investors led by Russian tycoon Mikhail Fridman, sealing a deal that has been criticised by senior German politicians amid the Crimea crisis.

 RWE announced plans on March 16 to sell DEA to the investors for 5.1 billion euros ($7 billion).